Counseling Service - Lewis & Clark

 Attention-deficit hyperactivity disorder (ADHD)

 Attention deficit hyperactivity disorder is often referred to as ADD or ADHD.
 Symptoms can include difficulty concentrating or focusing, being easily distracted, and impulsivity.
-The disorder may be inexperienced either with or without symptoms of hyperactivity.
+The disorder may be experienced either with or without symptoms of hyperactivity.

 Both counseling and medical interventions have been shown to be helpful with Attention Deficit Hyperactivity Disorder (ADHD).
 Some students also benefit from receiving academic accommodations for ADHD, such as extended testing time or a reduced-distraction testing environment.
-At Lewis & Clark, the Student Support Service office coordinates requests for academic accommodations for ADHD.
+At Lewis & Clark, the Student Accessibility office coordinates requests for academic accommodations for ADHD.
 They can also provide students with tips about how to manage their ADHD, study effectively, take tests, and succeed in the academic environment.

 The Counseling Service provides limited assessment and treatment resources, as well as referrals to community providers.
 Counseling staff can meet with students, assess their needs, and discuss options for getting help.
 Because we have only a limited number of psychiatry appointments each week in the Counseling Service, we are not able to meet the needs of all students who might want to be assessed and treated with medication for potential ADHD.
 At the outset of each semester, we set aside a certain number of appointments to evaluate students for ADHD.
 When those appointments are full, we refer students who need ADHD assessment to off-campus providers.